thatrobotguy/Good_songs/README.md

 Feel like makin' love to you
 Bryan Adams - (Everything I Do) I Do It For You - Original version - https://www.youtube.com/watch?v=Y0pdQU87dc8 4 Non Blondes - What's Up
+Bonnie Tyler - Total Eclipse of the Heart
+Juice Newton - Angel Of The Morning
+I Can't Fight This Feeling Anymore - REO Speedwagon Chicago - You're The Inspiration
+Peter Cetera - Glory Of Love

 ```

 Songs for the memes